 Sabonis' double-double leads Pacers past Wolves

-Domantas Sabonis registered a double-double with 29 points and 13 rebounds, and the Indiana Pacers rallied to hold off the Minnesota Timberwolves 104-99 Wednesday at Target Center.
+Domantas Sabonis registered a double-double with 29 points and 13 rebounds, and the Indiana Pacers rallied to hold off the Minnesota Timberwolves 104-99 Wednesday at Target Center in Minneapolis.
 Indiana kicked off a stretch with six of its next seven games on the road in the first of two back-to-back against Minnesota.

 Indiana went on a 10-2 run in the early fourth quarter, with Doug McDermott coming off the bench to score eight points.
 Indiana took a lead during that surge that it never relinquished.
 McDermott scored 14 points and T.J.
 Warren had 12 points and six rebounds.
 Malcolm Brodgon recorded 21 points, six rebounds and six assists in his second game since returning from a back injury.